flatiron/prompt/README.md

 ```

 ## Valid Property Settings
-`node-prompt` uses a simple property system for performing a couple of basic validation operations against input received from the command-line.
+`prompt` uses a simple property system for performing a couple of basic validation operations against input received from the command-line.
 The motivations here were speed and simplicity of implementation to integration of pseudo-standards like JSON-Schema were not feasible.

 Lets examine the anatomy of a prompt property: